tanzima-sultana/RAG/README.md

 ## Architecture

-The pipeline runs in two phases: an offline **build** phase that generates all chunking, embedding, index, and eval-questions up front, and another pahse (retrieval+eval or FastApi service) phase that reads those saved files to answer queries and evaluate configurations.
+The pipeline runs in two phases: an offline build phase that generates all chunking, embedding, index, and eval-questions up front, and another pahse (retrieval+eval or FastApi service) phase that reads those saved files to answer queries and evaluate configurations.

-### Build Phase : run once per dataset size
+### Build Phase

+Run once per dataset size

 ```
                               Raw Corpus